 Why is it difficult to submit assignments on time?

-Did the student-child in me took charge?
-The know-all part said, I could do this in a jiffy, so why not finish a few other things – Do it Now became Do it Next.
-Presto, the first reason for late submission: procrastination.
-Assignments can wait, there are so many other things to do – go to a party, watch a film, attend a fest, etc. Above all, can you afford to miss a date?
+Did the student-child in me take charge?
+The know-it-all part of me said, I could do this in a jiffy, so why not finish a few other things meanwhile – Do it Now became Do It Next.
+Presto, the first reason why students miss submission due dates: procrastination.
+Assignments can wait, there are so many other things happening around– go to a party, watch a film, attend a fest, etc. Can you afford to miss a date?
 You don’t have one still?
 But, what if one comes along at the last minute?

-Besides the self-indulgent activities and relaxations, there are external happenings which hamper the sincere desire to work on one's assignments.
-In the present case, I wanted to go out for a while, return early and start writing.
+In my case, I wanted to go out for a while, return early and start writing.
 Alas, the car broke down and when I returned home, the internet was down.
-So the second reason: unforeseen events.
-They could cause personal constraints like illness, accident, lack of concentration or obligatory commitments.
+So the second reason: unforeseen events is the most common reason for submitting assignments late.
+This is one of the most common yet not so good excuses for not handing in homework.
+There could be some personal constraints like an illness, an accident, lack of concentration or prior commitments.
 There may be resource constraints like power outage, website going down or the reference material locked up while the person with the key is on leave.

 When one earnestly, or due to compulsion to complete the course well, sits down to work on assignments, the other factors emerge on the horizon.
 “Did I get the correct question?”
 “Do I have the required knowledge?”
 If not, “Do I have the resources, including time to work on?”
+“Will I be able to meet the deadline this time?”
 “Even if I have the resources, will my inability to manage time while working on the assignment, backfire again?”
-Copying is no-go, besides demeaning.
+Plagiarism is never the solution, in fact its highly unethical.